 - Current customer listing with contact names, email addresses, and telephone and fax numbers

-When your application is completed, somebody from American Receivable will evaluate your application and get in touch with you to discuss your business and their factoring services.
+When your application is complete, somebody from American Receivable will evaluate your application and get in touch with you to discuss your business and the company’s factoring services.
 If you both decide it’s a good fit, you can sign the contract and start selling your invoices.

 American Receivable does not charge any application or startup fees.